Definition of Overactive Bladder

 - Flavoxate issued to reduce bladder spasms

-- Pelvic Floor Muscle exercises are Kegels, which strengthen the muscles that control your bladder and can be done anytime, even while you are at home or work
+- Pelvic Floor Muscle exercises are Kegels, which strengthen the muscles that control your bladder and can be done anytime, even while you are at home or work.
+See our blog for more OAB prevention exercises

 - Weight loss may be recommended to reduce pressure on your bladder